novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 During this stage, ensure the top soil area is kept moist.
 Use a spray bottle to water the top or gently pour water being carefully not to wash away the seeds and disrupt the soil.
 A plastic dome works well in keeping a moist environment.

 A heating mat is  recommended.
 Temperatures around 75-80 helps with speeding up germination, otherwise temps in the 60s will prolong it.
 Light is also not as important for germination at this stage.
 However, a strong light source IS required as soon as the seeds sprout.
 Without a suitable light source that provides what plants require, will result in leggy stretched seedlings.
-From my experience, leggy/stretched seedlings eventually die.
+From my experience, leggy/stretched seedlings eventually tip over and wither.

 {{< figure src="traystart.png" caption="tray start 3/4/23" numbered="true" >}}

+{{% callout note %}}

+During this stage, not much excitement.
+I typically check the soil moisture first thing in the morning and again in the evening.
+If its a little dry, I use the misting bottle to reapply water.
+{{% /callout %}}

 -----
 ## Seedling stage